 Unlike some of the film’s fiercest critics, I’ve actually seen “Noah” and was able to sit down with the Oscar-nominated director Darren Aronofsky for an intimate interview.
-I asked Aronofsky pointed theological questions; the amount of biblical and historical research his team conducted for this movie nearly knocked me off my chair.
+I asked Aronofsky pointed theological questions, and the amount of biblical and historical research his team conducted for this movie nearly knocked me off my chair.

 Does this film follow every jot and tittle of the (surprisingly short) biblical story?
-No. But it is more accurate than portraits of the blonde-haired, blue-eyed Jesus hanging in many churches or the romanticized tales of Christ’s birth recounted by Christians around Christmas with details that have little or no textual support.
+No. But it is more accurate than portraits of the blonde-haired, blue-eyed Jesus hanging in many churches or the romanticized tales of Christ’s birth recounted by Christians at Christmastime with details that have little or no textual support.
 And most relevant to this discussion, “Noah” is at least as accurate as other biblical films and television shows of late–productions, by the way, that many of these same leaders have lauded in various publications and from their pulpits.

 Consider, for example, Mel Gibson’s “The Passion of the Christ.”
 Evangelicals overlooked biblical divergences in this film, flocking to theaters in droves.
 They apparently had no qualms with “The Passion” following the fourteen stations of the cross, which are not mentioned in Scripture.
 Or the way the film portrays Mary Magdalene as the “woman caught in adultery” in John’s Gospel.
 Or the scene where Christ’s mother, Mary, offers to die with Jesus—a subtle reference to the idea that she may have been a co-redeemer.